aleju/ner-crf/README.md

 # Usage

 1. Create a large annotated corpus with the labels `PER`, `LOC`, `ORG`, `MISC` as described above at `Corpus`.
 You can change these labels in `config.py`, but `PER` is required.
-2. Generate [word2vec](https://code.google.com/p/word2vec/) clusters from a large corpus.
-Use the flag `-classes` for the word2vec tool.
+2. Generate [word2vec](https://code.google.com/p/word2vec/) clusters from a large corpus (I used 1000 clusters from 300-component vectors, skipgram, min count 50, window size 10).
+Use the flag `-classes` for the word2vec tool to generate clusters instead of vectors.
 This should result in one file.
-3. Generate [brown clusters](https://github.com/percyliang/brown-cluster) from a large corpus.
+3. Generate [brown clusters](https://github.com/percyliang/brown-cluster) from a large corpus (I used 1000 clusters, min count 12).
 This should result in several files, including a `paths` file.
 4. Install all requirements including the stanford pos tagger
 5. Change all constants (specifically the filepaths) in `config.py` to match your settings.
 You will have to change `ARTICLES_FILEPATH` (path to your corpus file), `STANFORD_DIR` (root directory of the stanford pos tagger), `STANFORD_POS_JAR_FILEPATH` (stanford pos tagger jar filepath, might be different for your version), `STANFORD_MODEL_FILEPATH` (pos tagging model to use, default is `german-fast`), `W2V_CLUSTERS_FILEPATH` (filepath to your word2vec clusters), `BROWN_CLUSTERS_FILEPATH` (filepath to your brown clusters `paths` file), `COUNT_WINDOWS_TRAIN` (number of examples to train on, might be too many for your corpus), `COUNT_WINDOWS_TEST` (number of examples to test on, might be too many for your corpus), `LABELS` (if you don't use PER, LOC, ORG, MISC as labels, PER though is a requirement).
 6. Run `python -m preprocessing/collect_unigrams` to create lists of unigrams for your corpus.
 This will take 2 hours or so, especially if your corpus is large.